The Buddha shares the consequences for a person acting with a corrupted mind.

 buddho bhikkhūna santike.

-“Having known a certain person here,
+“Having known a certain person here

-to have an upset mind;
+to have a corrupted mind;

-The Buddha explained this matter,
+the Buddha explained this matter

-in the presence of the bhikkhus —
+in the presence of the bhikkhus:

 Imamhi cāyaṁ samaye,